Firenza/ExportImportSlackEmoji/README.md

 This is python script that exports emoji from one slack organization and imports then into another via the Slack API.
 Because the Slack API does not allow you to use a non bot/app user token, you have to get some information from your broswer to the script can emulate broswer Slack API calls.

+### NOTE: This script will only work if you have access in the slack web ui to see the custom emoji page for your org

 ### Running Instructions

 1. Open a broswer window and open your dev tools network tab